hendersonreed/hendersonreed.github.io/src/index.md

 ### now:

-- teaching [AI and ML in the Arts](/pages/muc250) at portland community college
+- working in the garden, trying to spend more time outside.
 - facilitating [the SUDO](https://the-sudo.net)
 - engineering platforms at digitalocean